Delivery Orders & Legal Protections For Cask Owners

 Every investor needs to know that their investment is protected and their asset is secure.
 With that in mind, Braeburn Whisky has established a legal protocol that provides stringent protection for investors entering the whisky cask investment market.
 In order to ensure investor interests are at the forefront, Braeburn Whisky has contracted leading experts in contract law and customs & excise requirements to verify that the documentation establishes full legal ownership of each investment.

 While casks are kept in a Braeburn Whisky corporate account, clients receive a certificate of ownership and a purchase agreement that establishes ownership and clearly defines the custodial relationship between the investor and Braeburn Whisky.
-Additionally, Braeburn Whisky provides a signed, third-party Letter of Transfer from the warehouse manager, stating that the cask has been transferred to the corporate account and that the purchaser is listed as the beneficial owner.

 This legal protection ensures a level of trust and transparency that gives investors the peace of mind of knowing portfolios are protected to the maximum extent possible under the law and casks will rest safely for the full duration of the investment.